Why are all versions of Logtalk numbered 2.x or 3.x?¶

 Currently, the Logtalk language is implemented as a Prolog extension instead of as a standalone compiler.
 Compilation of Logtalk source files is performed in two steps.
 First, the Logtalk compiler converts a source file to a Prolog file.
 Second, the chosen Prolog compiler is called by Logtalk to compile the intermediate Prolog file generated on the first step.
 The implementation of Logtalk as a Prolog extension allows users to use Logtalk together with features only available on specific Prolog compilers.

 Is the Logtalk implementation based on Prolog modules?¶

 No. Logtalk is (currently) implemented is plain Prolog code.
 Only a few Prolog compilers include a module system, with several compatibility problems between them.
 Moreover, the current ISO Prolog standard for modules is next to worthless and is ignored by most of the Prolog community.
-Nevertheless, the Logtalk compiler is able to compile simple modules (using a common subset of module directives) as objects for backward-compatibility with existing code (see the Prolog integration and migration guide for details).
+Nevertheless, the Logtalk compiler is able to compile simple modules (using a common subset of module directives) as objects for backward-compatibility with existing code (see the Prolog integration and migration for details).

 Does the Logtalk implementation use term-expansion?¶